Doctor of Business Administration (DBA)

 If the preliminary doctoral proposal is acceptable, you will be invited to register for the Advanced Research Methodology module at TSB.
 This is an online module that will guide you in preparing your comprehensive proposal.

-Note: You can apply to be exempted from this module if you have successfully completed a full master’s dissertation or doctoral theses, or by providing proof that you were exposed to research methodology learning with the same outcomes and at the same level as that of the module.
+Note: You can apply to be exempted from this module if you have successfully completed a full master’s dissertation or doctoral theses, or by providing proof that you were exposed to research methodology learning with the same outcomes and at the same level as that of this module.

 Once you have completed the Advanced Research Methodology module, you need to submit a comprehensive research proposal.
 You will then defend your final proposal to a panel where the final suitability of the study will be determined.
 You will be formally registered for the DBA once your comprehensive research proposal has been accepted.